Images courtesy of Simon Booker stokerpix.com

 We only have one street light, but there are dozens of Glow worms.
 They can be found along the Ridgeway path and sometimes, on the edges of the Glebe field.
 What is it about these places that they like, and what would we need to do to increase their range?
 We aim to find out. get involved >>

 We aim to survey the wildflowers of South Stoke, to see what grows where.
 We think there is a huge variety, but nobody has worked out exactly what.
 We plan to choose around 4 or 5 sites and undertake a baseline survey and then monitor these sites over a number of years to see what changes occur.
 The sites will be in differing habitats and will either be on public land or, with the written consent of the landowner, private terrain.
 We will be looking for woodland, hedgerow, chalk grassland, alluvial grassland and wet sites.
-We propose to use the National Vegetation Classification (NVC) survey method.
-The surveys will generally be done in June and July, when wildflowers and grasses are most likely to be in bloom.
+The surveys will be done through the summer when wildflowers and grasses are most likely to be in bloom.
 Ideally, we would have a group of up to 5 or 6 to spread the work, and we might need to work out how to do this safely regarding Covid.
 If anyone comes forward with botanical knowledge that would be very helpful!
 This could be an interesting opportunity to learn about our local flora and to gain, or improve, identification skills.